The Danger of Infection After a Motorcycle Accident

 The first thing to do is see a doctor.
 If a bacterial infection is present, the doctor will likely prescribe oral antibiotics or admit you to the hospital for IV antibiotics if the infection is serious.
 Once you are on the road to recovery, if your crash was someone else’s fault, you should contact an experienced attorney as soon as possible.

-Our Dallas personal injury lawyers at The Lenahan Law Firm believe severe injuries deserve premier care.
+Our Dallas motorcycle accident lawyers at The Lenahan Law Firm believe severe injuries deserve premier care.
 We are insanely focused and have a history of obtaining big results for our clients.
 If you were catastrophically injured by a negligent driver, call our team at (214) 295-1008 to schedule a free consultation with no time limit to discuss what happened to you.